This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 I love Biointensive gardening because, when combined with holistic land design strategies like Permaculture, you can create a complete homestead that is not only highly productive, but also low maintenance.

 Biointensive gardens require a lot of soil preparation work up front, including the infamous “double digging.”
 But for all your efforts in preparation, your gardens will become extremely drought and weed resistant, and very easy to maintain for years to come.

 My favorite book to get started with Biointensive gardening is called How to Grow More Vegetables.
 This resource is a must-have for getting very high yields out of a small garden space.

 Getting Off the Grid – Permaculture

 Gaia’s Garden will break down the Permaculture techniques you can best use in an urban or suburban setting, and help you implement them into your homestead design.
 From planting fruit trees in multi-level, vertical guilds that increase yields to building renewable energy and greywater systems that fit your family’s needs, this book makes Permaculture accessible to the newbie homesteader.

 The plant lists at the end are worth the price of the book alone, and as a certified Permaculture designer and teacher myself, I recommend Gaia’s Garden highly.

-If you have a quarter acre or more of good land and a dream of greater self-sufficiency, then I hope these resources will inspire you to start planning your suburban or urban homestead now so you can get started building it this spring!
+If you have a small plot of good land and a dream of greater self-sufficiency, then I hope these resources will inspire you to start planning your suburban or urban homestead now!